fnx-io/i69n/README.md

       flutter_test:
         sdk: flutter

-Open a terminal and in a root of your Flutter project run:
+Open a terminal and in the root of your Flutter project run:

     flutter packages pub run build_runner watch